-Inform your doctor if you are on any medications, have any allergies or underlying medical conditions before your Allergy Paracetamol Enzyme Assay.
-Your doctor will give specific instructions depending on your condition on how to prepare for Allergy Paracetamol Enzyme Assay.
+Inform your doctor if you are on any medications, have any allergies or underlying medical conditions before your Allergy Paracetamol Enzyme Assay Blood.
+Your doctor will give specific instructions depending on your condition on how to prepare for Allergy Paracetamol Enzyme Assay Blood.

 No specific preparation is required for this paracetamol allergy blood test.

 The normal reference range may vary depending on gender, age, health history, etc.

 If your test results show high levels of IgE antibodies than the given reference range, it may indicate that the person is most likely to have an allergy.

 If your test results are lower than the reference range, it may indicate that the allergy is absent in the individual.

 If you get abnormal test results, consult your doctor immediately.
 Your doctor may recommend other tests depending on your test results.